graphql-nexus/nexus/docs/getting-started.md

 When you make a change to your GraphQL schema it is useful to see how exactly this changes the contract of the API, or the associated typings.

-GraphQLiteral takes care of this for you, simply provide a path to where you want these files to be output and it will auto-generate them when the server starts.
+GraphQL Nexus takes care of this for you, simply provide a path to where you want these files to be output and it will auto-generate them when the server starts.
 By default, this only occurs when `process.env.NODE_ENV !== "production"`.

 ```js
 const schema = makeSchema({